stephentwk/Nightingale-72HR-Challenge/README.md

 The seeded records reset when the server restarts.
 This is intentional for a deterministic demo and test run.

-## The 90-second demo path

-1. Start in **Clinician** view.
-The **TOP CARD · What matters now** surface shows a risk reason, score, unresolved loop, and source jump without opening another page.
-2. Review the **Signal Priority List**.
-It shows the top three unique signals first; **See more** expands the full deduplicated list and displays corroborating source count plus the latest source.
-3. Click **Open source** on “Chest pressure”.
-The **Timeline** scrolls to the exact originating AI-scribed entry and highlights the matching phrase.
-4. Click **Keep** or **Dismiss**, then use **Change** to clear the decision and make it reversible.
-The visible learning behavior changes only after human confirmation; safety floors remain fixed.
-5. Open the staff note’s **Comment**, post a handoff with `@clinician`, confirm a patient task from the clinical Open loops surface, then use **Edit** on the clinician plan.
-Each edit creates a new version.
-6. Open **History** to inspect diffs and revert to an earlier version.
-Open **Audit trail** to see actor, action, entity, and version metadata without note content being copied into logs.
-7. Switch to **Staff / nurse** and edit **Patient-facing prep preview**.
-Switch to **Patient** and confirm that the next step is synchronized, the task status is visible, raw AI summaries/internal comments are absent, and only approved timeline filters are offered.
-8. Click **Voice Consult Capture**.
-Patients can submit only **Patient session**; clinical users can submit only **Clinical consult** or **Nurse consult**.
-The prototype stores no raw audio and accepts only a redacted transcript at the model boundary.

-The full storyboard is in [DEMO_SCRIPT.md](DEMO_SCRIPT.md).

 ## What is implemented

 - Shared patient Care Note with a top card, deduplicated priority list, open loops, role-colored Timeline, synchronized patient prep, and a text trust ledger at the bottom of clinical surfaces.